samuelrizzo/gunbound-v440-functions/README.md

 ## Acknowledgments

 **Gabriel Castro** for contributing and encouraging reverse engineering research on Gunbound, and for initiating the publication of ASM functions for the v440 version

+**Luiz Felipe (Kyll3r)** for always publishing open source GunBound content and encouraging the community to do the same